Volunteer at the Door County Campus

 How to Become a Volunteer

-Step 1: Watch the Volunteer Information Session video.
+Step 1: Watch the Volunteer Information Session video below.
 This video will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.

 Step 2: Once you have watched the Volunteer Information Session video, contact our volunteer coordinator for the list of current volunteer opportunities and the volunteer application.
 Contact information will be provided at the end of the video.